Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 ### Loading a Scene
 In order to load a scene, there are four requirements:
-1. The `NetworkManager` instance loading the scene must be started in host or server  <br/>
+1. The `NetworkManager` instance loading the scene must be a host or server.
-  1.1 Netcode integrated scene management is server authoritative
-2. The `NetworkSceneManager.Load` method is used to load the scene
+2. The `NetworkSceneManager.Load` method is used to load the scene.
 3. The scene being loaded must be registered with your project's [build settings scenes in build list](https://docs.unity3d.com/Manual/BuildSettings.html)
-4. A Scene Event cannot already be in progress
+4. A Scene Event cannot already be in progress.

 #### Basic Scene Loading Example
 Imagine that you have an in-scene placed NetworkObject, let's call it "ProjectSceneManager", that handles your project's scene management using the `NetworkSceneManager` and you wanted your server to load a scene when the ProjectSceneManager is spawned.